njoylab/docs.echovalue.dev/content/4-KeyValues.md

 ### HTTP Parameters
 Parameter | Description | Optional
 --------- | ----------- | -------
 ttl | You can specify in seconds the time to live for this key.
-If omitted key will expire in 30 days if not updated | Yes
+If omitted key will expire in 30 days if not updated.
+Maximum value is 2592000 ( 30 days) | Yes

 <aside class="notice">
 Costs: 1 credit